Punktum-dk/whois-service-specification/README.md

 #### Response

-The standard reponse look as follows:
+The standard response look as follows:

 ```bash
 # Hello XX.XX.XX.XX.
 Your session has been logged.